 Ohio Gov. Kasich Stumps Again In Support Of Medicaid Expansion

 Four years after going out on a limb to get Medicaid expansion enacted in Ohio, outgoing Republican Gov. John Kasich is worried about the future of the program.
-So he's now defending it – through a study and through the stories of people who have benefited from the coverage expansion.
+So he is now defending it — through a study and through the stories of people who have benefited from the coverage expansion.

 One of those people is Brenda Jean Searcy, a 55-year-old law student who lives with her 93-year-old father in the Columbus suburb of Westerville.
-She says she'd always been healthy, but was felled by Lyme disease and then Graves' disease – the diagnosis of the latter came after she'd signed up for Medicaid through the expansion.
+She says she had always been healthy but was felled by Lyme disease and then Graves' disease; the diagnosis of the latter came after she had signed up for Medicaid through the expansion.

 "I am very grateful to have Medicaid.
 It has made my life much better and made me much healthier," Searcy says at a press conference.

 Searcy is among the 655,000 Ohioans who gained coverage through the Medicaid expansion, four years after Kasich defied his fellow Republican legislators in pushing Medicaid expansion through.